Normal Cholesterol Levels

 | Triglycerides | Less than 150 | 150-199 | 200+ |

 Ratios between different cholesterol components can provide additional insight into cardiovascular risk.
+Learn more in our cholesterol ratios guide, or use the cardiovascular risk calculator for a personalized assessment.

 | Ratio | Calculation | Optimal | Desirable | High Risk |